MichelleKendall/MichelleKendall.github.io/index.md

 <a href="http://www.imperial.ac.uk/people/c.colijn" target="_blank">Caroline Colijn</a> and I developed a method for comparing phylogenetic trees to reveal distinct evolutionary patterns present in data, which is available in the R package <a href="https://cran.rstudio.com/web/packages/treespace/index.html" target="_blank">*treespace*</a>.
 You can also run treespace <a href="http://shiny.imperial-stats-experimental.co.uk/users/mlkendal/treespace/" target="_blank">straight from your web browser</a>.

-On this site you can find more information about my research, publications and software.
+On this site you can find more information about my publications and software.
-There is also a blog where I attempt to describe my work in accessible ways.
+There is also a blog where I attempt to describe my research in accessible ways.
 You can find me elsewhere on the web at:

 <br>